OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 *   Industry
 *   Country, state and city of your company

-The following Personal Data from these mandatory fields is accessible to other XING Members without any restrictions:
+The following Personal Data from the Profile is accessible to other XING Members without any restrictions:

 *   First name, last name
 *   Professional status